 Plan your own Ancestry and Heritage Tours

 Are you ready to plan your own ancestry or heritage tour?
 You can’t start too soon.
-Begin now even if you don’t plan to travel until long in the future to have one of your greatest trips ever!
+Begin now even if you don’t plan to travel until long in the future so that you can have one of your greatest trips ever!
 You can also explore your cultural heritage from home.
 We have even more ancestry research resources listed in our Trip Scholars Library.
-Check them out and please add your own recommendations for others.

 Have you been on an ancestry or heritage trip?
 Are you planning one for the future?
 What resources did you use to plan it?
 What was it like to visit your homeland?
 Do you recommend it to others?
 Please tell us in the comments!
 We love to hear from our readers.